wlerin/feralfilehosting/Feral Wiki/0 Templates/Bash Scripts/readme.md

 This bash script update/updater templates deals with updating a single file, the `~/bin/somescript`, by updating and switching to this script.

+There are two implementations of this template. `update.sh` and `menu.sh`.
+They are identical except for:

+`update.sh` is designed to be linear script, a to b.

+`menu.sh` is designed to be an interactive looping menu until the use exits.

 **1:** A `wget` command is used to download the github hosted script somewhere on your server.

 **2:** When run without bypassing the built in updater the script will compare itself against the github version and update in place if needed.